sanger-archive/barcode_mint/barcode/static/barcode/docs/md/documentation.md

 ## Registering barcodes
-To register barcodes send a POST request to `/api/barcodes/`.
+To register barcodes send a POST request to `/api/barcodes/` (note the trailing `/`).
 The request body should be a list of barcode objects for a single barcode object.

 e.g: